Keyword Ranking is the most detailed ranking report in Dragon Metrics, showing the organic performance of each

 This report only shows ranking data for one site at a time.
 To compare ranking data to competitors, visit Tracked Competitor Ranking.

 Dragon Metrics tracks over 30 types of SERP Features (e.g. map packs, images, videos, featured snippets, people also ask, etc).
 By default, a site's presence in one of these rich results will be counted as an organic ranking.
-If you'd prefer to exclude these result types from being counted as organic ranking, set this field to No.
+If you'd prefer to exclude these result types from being counted as organic ranking, set this field to Ignore rich results.

 For example, a site is ranking in a local map pack at position 1 and again at a normal organic result at position 6 for the keyword car rental orlando airport.
 By default, the ranking for this keyword will be #1 with a marker icon to indicate this is a map result.

-To exclude this map pack result, set Include Universal Results to No. With this result now ignored, the highest ranking non-universal URL for this site is now #6.
+To exclude this map pack result, set to Ignore rich results.
+With this result now ignored, the highest ranking non-universal URL for this site is now #6.